jsbin/jsbin/README.markdown

 ## If you use JS Bin locally...

-It likely means you're not going to subscribe as a pro user - which is how we're sustaining our project, which is cool, but [please consider donating via Gratipay here](https://gratipay.com/jsbin/).
+It likely means you're not going to subscribe as a pro user - which is how we're sustaining our project, which is cool, but [please consider donating via OpenCollective here](https://opencollective.com/jsbin).

 ## What can JS Bin do?